airbus-seclab/c-compiler-security/msvc_compilation.md

 *All* warnings can be enabled by using the `/Wall` option, as documented [here](https://docs.microsoft.com/en-us/cpp/preprocessor/compiler-warnings-that-are-off-by-default?view=msvc-160)

+As with GCC and Clang, MSVC supports disabling warnings for "external" headers, by using the `/external` option, documented [here](https://docs.microsoft.com/en-us/cpp/build/reference/external-external-headers-diagnostics?view=msvc-160).
+For example: `/external:anglebrackets /external:W3` will lower warnings to `W3` for headers included through `<>`.

 ### Compilation flags

 * `/GS`: Checks buffer security [doc](https://docs.microsoft.com/en-us/cpp/build/reference/gs-buffer-security-check?view=msvc-160) (on by default).